Christopher A. Holland

 Your use of this website and any communications with Sutin, Thayer & Browne law firm through this website do not constitute or create an attorney-client relationship with Sutin, Thayer & Browne.
 You do not have an attorney-client relationship with Sutin, Thayer & Browne and cannot expect Sutin, Thayer & Browne to take any action on your behalf unless and until you and Sutin, Thayer & Browne make an explicit agreement setting forth the scope of representation, the fee arrangement and other relevant matters.
 Any information you send to Sutin, Thayer & Browne law firm through this website is non-confidential and non-privileged.
 Do not send or include any information in your email that you consider to be confidential or privileged.

-CHRISTOPHER A. HOLLAND is a firm shareholder who focuses his practice on business litigation, employment law, education law, civil litigation, Indian law, regulatory and administrative law, and appeals.
-He represents public entities and corporate clients in state and federal court and in administrative proceedings.
+CHRISTOPHER A. HOLLAND is a firm shareholder who focuses his practice on business litigation, Indian law, employment law, education law, civil litigation, regulatory and administrative law, and appeals.
+He represents public entities and corporate clients in state and federal court and administrative proceedings.
 Before joining the Sutin Firm, Mr. Holland clerked for two years (1994-1996) for New Mexico Supreme Court Justice Pamela B. Minzner.
 While in law school, he served as managing editor of the New Mexico Law Review.

 Mr. Holland is a colonel in the New Mexico Army National Guard.
 He is a veteran of the Iraq, Afghanistan and Persian Gulf conflicts.